eeshannarula/waste_classification/README.md

 ## Dataset
-The dataset spans six classes: glass, paper, cardboard, plastic, metal, and trash.
-Currently, the dataset consists of 2527 images:
+The dataset spans five classes: glass, paper, cardboard, plastic, metal, and trash.
+Currently, the dataset consists of 2390 images:
 - 501 glass
 - 594 paper
 - 403 cardboard
 - 482 plastic
 - 410 metal
-- 137 trash

 The pictures have been resized down to 512 x 384